The robot fieldbus

 communication with other modules while ensuring deterministic behavior,

 The first modular cobot

-A modular and collaborative robotic arm with ROS 2.0 in each module (actuators and sensors) that delivers industrial-grade features and empowers new possibilities and applications in the professional landscape of robotics.Explore
+A modular and collaborative robotic arm powered by H-ROS.
+With ROS 2.0 in each module (actuators and sensors), it delivers industrial-grade features and empowers new possibilities and applications in the professional landscape of robotics.Explore

 MARA is the result of years of work in modular robots.
 Find below a few of our articles and tech reports: